MicrochipTech/AzureDemo_WFI32E01/Dev_Tools_Install.md

     - [MPLAB XC32 Compiler (minimum v4.10)](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-xc-compilers#tabs)

         NOTE: This demonstration project was tested successfully with XC32 v4.10, and in general should work with later versions of the compiler as they become available.
-If you encounter issues building the project, it is recommended to download XC32 v4.10 from the [MPLAB Development Ecosystem Downloads Archive](https://www.microchip.com/en-us/tools-resources/archives/mplab-ecosystem) (to fall back to the version Microchip successfully tested prior to release).
+If you encounter issues building the project with a newer version of the compiler, it is recommended to download XC32 v4.10 from the [MPLAB Development Ecosystem Downloads Archive](https://www.microchip.com/en-us/tools-resources/archives/mplab-ecosystem) (to fall back to the version Microchip successfully tested prior to release).

      - [MPLAB Harmony Software Framework](https://microchipdeveloper.com/harmony3:mhc-overview)